open-metadata/OpenMetadata/openmetadata-docs/content/connectors/database/redshift/cli.md

       #   excludes:
       #     - table3
       #     - table4
-      # For DBT, choose one of Cloud, Local, HTTP, S3 or GCS configurations
+      # For dbt, choose one of Cloud, Local, HTTP, S3 or GCS configurations
       # dbtConfigSource:
       # # For cloud
       #   dbtCloudAuthToken: token